MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 This tutorial uses Vite + React (with TypeScript).
 We will step up our use of TypeScript only as we need to.

-We will build up our knowledge of working with MetaMask incrementally, this may mean we don't go with the best solution right out of the gate, but the idea is to experiment with the MetaMask API and continually work towards better solutions.
+We will build up our knowledge of working with MetaMask incrementally; this may mean we don't go with the best solution right out of the gate, but the idea is to experiment with the MetaMask API and continually work towards better solutions.

-Using React makes working with state management and building with components that need to update easy and allows us to rapidly develop an application using a library and concepts that are familiar to most web developers.
+Using React makes working with state management and building with components that need updating easy and allows us to rapidly develop an application using a library and concepts familiar to most web developers.

 ## Scaffold Vite